jeremyfa/loreline/README.md

 haxelib run loreline play story.lor
 ```

-## Embedding loreline files in your game or application
+## Embed loreline files in your game or application

 Loreline runtime is written with the [Haxe programming language](https://haxe.org), so it can be transpiled to many target languages such as Javascript, C++, C#, Java bytecode, PHP, Python...